-Even though most money transactions are digital these days, there are times when you still need cash.
+Even though many financial transactions are digital these days, there are times when you still need some money in hand.

-ATMs make getting cash quick and easy.
+ATMs can be a quick, easy solution when you need a fast cash infusion.
 But banks typically impose a limit on how much money you can withdraw in one day.
 Some banks also charge fees in exchange for the convenience of getting money at the nearest ATM.

 Why Do Banks Have ATM Withdrawal Limits?

-While ATM withdrawal limits can be frustrating, they exist for two main reasons:
+While ATM withdrawal limits can be frustrating, they exist for two important reasons:

-ATMs can only hold so much cash.
-In addition, banks only have so much cash on hand at any one given time.
+Banks want to make sure there is enough money available for all ATM users.
+But ATMs can only hold so much cash, and banks only have so much cash on hand at any one given time.

 Withdraw limits help reduce the speed with which a criminal could steal from your account.